australia/aboriginal-flag-cv-model/README.md

 The entire code to go from `dataset`(folder of images and XML) to `reusable object recognition model` is below.

+WARNING: You might need a decent computer to even run 3 epochs let alone 6 so if you just want to get a copy of a decently trained model, just download my [pre-trained model.pth](https://drive.google.com/file/d/1WrL1lV85njUwLR_pYaDD7fh1TV0lFKEN/view?usp=sharing)

 ```python
 # train.py